Alan052918/Package-Dependency-Scaling-Analysis/README.md

 | 14  | [webpack/webpack](https://github.com/webpack/webpack)                               | 1626     | 53794                   | 6944                    | 192410           |
 | 15  | [chartjs/Chart.js](https://github.com/chartjs/Chart.js)                             | 1455     | 48155                   | 10287                   | 188523 (>98.37%) |

+> Nodejs does not have dependencies and package-lock.json file, thus is not applicable to the pruning algorithm.

 #### Scraped Average (920 repositories)

 - `watch`: 171.46847826086957